-Every parent of a child with attention deficit disorder knows what it's like to deal with ADHD behavior problems -- sometimes a child lashes out or refuses to comply with even the most benign request.
-But about half of all parents who have children with live with severe behavior problems and discipline challenges on an almost daily basis.
+Every parent of a child with attention deficit disorder knows what it's like to deal with ADHD behavior problems — sometimes even the most well-behaved child lashes out, or refuses to comply with even the most benign request.
+But almost half of all parents who have children with ADHD live with severe behavior problems and discipline challenges on an almost daily basis.

 That's because 40 percent of children with ADHD also develop oppositional defiant disorder, a condition marked by chronic aggression, frequent outbursts, and a tendency to argue, ignore requests, and engage in intentionally annoying behavior.